Isobar Front-end Code Standards

 Key considerations and techniques include:

-• Starting small, and work upwards.
-Use min-width, not max-width breakpoint definitions).
+- Starting small, and work upwards.
+Use

-• Begin with global content styles that apply across all breakpoints.
+breakpoint definitions). - Begin with global content styles that apply across all breakpoints.

-• Next, add the styles that are seen below the smallest break point -- remember that using the min-width approach means that the "first breakpoint" will not be for small screens (like mobile size screens) but rather for larger ones (like mobile landscape or phablet size screens).
+approach means that the "first breakpoint" will not be for small screens (like mobile size screens) but rather for larger ones (like mobile landscape or phablet size screens). - From here add additional styles at successive breakpoints using

-• As the queries increase in minimum sizes, add the markup and styles necessary to lay components out differently on larger screens.
+media queries leveraging the CSS cascade to progressively add additional styles. - As the queries increase in minimum sizes, add the markup and styles necessary to lay components out differently on larger screens.

-• Examine site features for mobile-specific JavaScript events (e.g. touch, pointer, vs. mouse) and interactions (e.g. swipe).
+- Examine site features for mobile-specific JavaScript events (e.g. touch, pointer, vs. mouse) and interactions (e.g. swipe).

 Generally speaking smaller screen designs are a bit less complex (fewer images, effects, etc).
 Thus as the screens get larger the complexity tends to increase, conveniently lending to an additive approach to styling, very much in line with a mobile first pattern.